 There two house counsel offices in Maryland, one at 400 East Pratt Street in Baltimore and another at 6411 Ivy Lane in Greenbelt.)Serving the Lawsuit

-If you are serving Allstate directly, you can serve the Maryland Insurance Commissioner in lieu of serving the company directly.
+If you are serving Allstate directly, you can serve the Maryland Insurance Commissioner instead of serving the company directly.
 If you are suing a driver that was insured by Allstate, then you must serve that driver.
-The insurance company in those situation provides a lawyer and will pay out any judgment or settlement - potentially limited by the size of the policy - but the negligent driver is the legal defendant.Getting a Experienced Maryland Trial Lawyer to Fight for You
+The insurance company in those situation provides a lawyer and will pay out any judgment or settlement - potentially limited by the size of the policy - but the negligent driver is the legal defendant.Getting an Experienced Maryland Trial Lawyer to Fight for You

 If you have been injured in an automobile accident in Maryland, you need a lawyer to either handle your case or, in smaller cases, at least point you in the right direction.